Watch your savings grow

 When you choose to save with your credit union, you’re not just saving; you’re participating.
 That’s why your savings account is actually called a share account.
 Every member starts with a share account to establish membership, often with an initial deposit of as little as $5.

 Because we are a member-owned institution, we are able to pay higher returns on deposits, charge lower rates on loans, and even offer members a unique opportunity to share in the financial success of their credit union.
-Empeople’s Owner Participation Account Rebate annually distributes any excess earnings to our members in the form of additional interest on earnings (and rebates on loan interest).
+Empeople’s Owner Participation Account Rebate annually distributes any excess earnings to our members in the form of higher dividends on savings (and rebates on loan interest).

 Money Market Account